 Content scoring is the process of assessing and quantifying the true potential of content by tracking how individual content pieces perform in generating and converting leads.

-The quality of your content is relative to your audience’s profile.
-With a better understanding of your audience’s needs, you can offer content with higher resonance.
-But improving your content is a gradual process, and you need to continually measure and analyze your audience’s responses to understand and improve on the elements that matter to them most.
+The quality of your content is relative to your audience's profile.
+With a better understanding of your customer's needs, you can offer content with higher resonance.
+But improving your content is a gradual process, and you need to continually measure and analyze your audience's responses to understand and improve on the elements that matter most.

 How to Score Your Content

 Writers and content creators often find it difficult to quantify what recipe works for their content and their audience.
 By scoring your content, you're able to objectify that process and use the same recipe repeatedly to create similarly successful content.

 Here's how to score your content: